felixwellen/DCHoTT-Agda/README.md

 Differential cohesion in Homotopy Type Theory by an axiomatized infinitesimal shape modality.
 The following is proved:
 - The formal disc bundle over a group is trivial
-- The formal disc bundle over a G-manifold is locally trivial
+- The formal disc bundle over a G-manifold is locally trivial An explanation of these notions may be found [here](https://dl.dropboxusercontent.com/u/12630719/SchreiberDMV2015b.pdf)(theorem 3.6)

 # State of the code
 Notation is not as consequent and compatible with the rest of the HoTT-World as it should be.